UniversalDependencies/docs/_gun/index.md

 udver: '2'
 ---

-# UD for Mbya Guarani
+# UD for Mbyá Guaraní

 This is a brief overview of the UD annotation for Mbyá Guaraní.
 A full set of annotation guidelines can be downloaded at gpythomas.com/Mbya_Treebank_Guidelines.pdf and will be incorporated into the UD Mbya_Guarani documentation in the next release.

-These guidelines are an attempt at adapting [Dooley's (2015)](https://www.sil.org/resources/archives/72343) analysis of Mbyá to the UD framework:
+These guidelines are very much a work in progress.
+They are meant to adapt [Dooley's (2015)](https://www.sil.org/resources/archives/72343) analysis of Mbyá to the UD framework:

 	Dooley, Robert A. (2015).
 Léxico Guarani, Dialeto Mbyá -- com informações úteis para o ensino médio, a aprendizagem e a pesquisa lingüística Brasília, Brazil: Summer Institute of Linguistics.

 ## Tokenization and Word Segmentation

-* Words are delimited by whitespace character.
+* In general, words are delimited by white spaces or punctuation, Whitespaces or punctuation may appear in some abbreviations or numeric expressions.

+* In order to capture interactions between syntax and morphology, clause level nominalizers (including the suffix _-a_) and adverbializers (including the switch reference markers _vy_ and _ramo_) have been represented as syntactic words.

-* Glottal stops are commonly represented by the apostrophe, which can therefore be part of a word.
+* Glottal stops are represented by the apostrophe, which can therefore be part of a word.
 Reduplicated units are joined to their host by a hyphen.

 ## Morphology